|WNEV-TV "SE7EN" (now WHDH),

 Graphics and design copyright 2012 by J. Alan Wall.
 All rights reserved.

 |The video commences with the

-closing moments of Saturday Cinema SE7EN, immediately followed
+closing moments of Saturday Cinema SE7EN,

 immediately followed by a WNEV promo for its upcoming

 Walk For Hunger on Sunday, 3 May 1987.
 The sign-off

 announcement, delivered by Leif Jensen, follows a brief

 promo for the weekday morning show Today's Business.
-The station ID

 mid-1980s.
 The SSB which follows the sign-off is one

 produced by the United States Army, featuring the Army

-Band and scenes of very

-familiar Washington DC landmarks.
+Band and scenes of familiar Washington DC landmarks.
 The

-test pattern with "bleeping" tone, followed by the announcement.
+test pattern with "bleeping" tone, followed by

+the announcement.
 The "SE7EN" logo featured in

 this clip, used since 1982, was replaced later in 1987

-Page edited Sunday, 15 July 2012
+Page edited Sunday, 5 February 2017

 NOTE: The video files featured on this website are taken from my VHS home recordings of over-the-air and cable video captures, clips contributed by others and clips downloaded from YouTube and similar sites.
 The quality varies from clip to clip, due to TV reception and recording issues.
 None of the clips that are featured here have been authorized by the various television stations, networks or any other entity.